 By the time of the 1998 Strategic Defence Review (SDR) the majority of costs associated with procuring Trident had been spent.
-The SDR subsequently put total acquisition expenditure on the Trident programme at £12.52 billion, which equates to £18.35 billion in 2015/16 prices.
+The SDR subsequently put total acquisition expenditure on the Trident programme at £12.52 billion, which equates to approximately £18 billion in 2017 prices.

-The 2015 SDSR confirmed that the costs of design and manufacture of a class of four submarines will be £31 billion, an increase of £6 billion on estimates set down in the programme’s Initial Gate report in 2011 (at outturn prices).
+The 2015 SDSR confirmed that the costs of design and manufacture of a class of four submarines will be £31 billion.
 This cost estimate includes all costs associated with acquisition including feasibility studies, design, assessment, demonstration and manufacture (including the US-UK Common Missile Compartment project).
-It also accounts for expected defence inflation over the life of the programme and investment in new facilities at BAE Systems in Barrow, which in 2013 the MOD suggested would be “limited to the modification of existing infrastructure to accommodate the differences between the Vanguard and Successor designs”.
-Investment in HM Naval Base Clyde is not part of the Dreadnought programme spend.
+It also accounts for expected defence inflation over the life of the programme and investment in new facilities at BAE Systems in Barrow.
+Investment in HM Naval Base Clyde, the Trident II D5 missile Service Life Extension programme and work on options for replacing the nuclear warhead, are not part of the Dreadnought programme spend.

-A contingency of £10 billion will also be set aside.
+A contingency of £10 billion has also been set aside.
 This contingency represents approximately 35% of the submarine cost to completion and according to the MOD “is a prudent estimate based on past experience of large, complex projects, such as the 2012 Olympics”.
-However, there is no guarantee whether all, or any, of this money will be spent.
+However, there is no guarantee whether all of this money will be spent.
 If it were, then it would provide an upper-end estimate of acquisition of £41 billion.
 Spread over the 35 year life of the programme, this represents 0.2% of Government spending.

 In line with convention, the Dreadnought programme will be funded from the MOD's core equipment procurement budget.